-Tom is a Trustee at the University of the Arts and one of the founders and senior partners of Miles & Generalis, Inc. He has 36 years of experience in the Philadelphia business community and has served on various volunteer boards including: Avenue for the Arts, Philadelphia Game Lab, and Philadelphia Photo Arts Center, The American Red Cross, and the Samuel Fleisher Art Memorial.
-Tom is perhaps best known for his work of public art, Big Ben at Franklin Town, that presides over Interstate 676.
+Tom is a Trustee at the University of the Arts and one of the founders and senior partners of Miles & Generalis, Inc. He has 36 years of experience in the Philadelphia business community and has served on various volunteer boards including: Avenue for the Arts, Philadelphia Game Lab, and Philadelphia Photo Arts Center, the American Red Cross, and the Samuel Fleisher Art Memorial.
+Tom is perhaps best known for his work of public art, Big Ben at Franklin Town, which presides over Interstate 676.
 Tom is currently focused on being a sculptor.

 J. Conor Corcoran, Treasurer

 Conor is a graduate of Vassar College and is an attorney in Philadelphia.
 He regularly litigates copyright infringement cases on behalf of artists against major media corporations, and handles contract negotiations concerning multiple facets of the entertainment industry.
 He also serves as legal counsel for non-profits in the region.